 To follow up on my recent victimization by the “Microsoft Tax”, I filed a complaint with the Canadian Competition Bureau, the federal agency charged with investigating anti-competitive behaviour.
 I think I understand their response, which I’m including below, but there may be other routes within the Competition Act on which to base a complaint.

 And of course, my posting the letter from the competition bureau here does not mean that you should not write your own to them!
 Bureaucracies change, and voices may even add up.
-There response reflects only one legal and economic interpretation.
+Their (in places absurd) response reflects only one legal and economic interpretation.

 Dear Mr. Barrington-Leigh: